Mandible: Ramus

-On the inside at the center there is an oblique mandibular foramen, for the entrance of the inferior alveolar vessels and nerve.
+On the inside at the center there is an oblique mandibular foramen, for the entrance of the inferior alveolar nerve and vessels.
 The margin of this opening is irregular; it presents in front a prominent ridge, surmounted by a sharp spine, the lingula of the mandible, which gives attachment to the sphenomandibular ligament; at its lower and back part is a notch from which the mylohyoid groove runs obliquely downward and forward, and lodges the mylohyoid vessels and nerve.
 Behind this groove is a rough surface, for the insertion of the medial pterygoid muscle.
-The mandibular canal runs obliquely downward and forward in the ramus, and then horizontally forward in the body, where it is placed under the alveoli and communicates with them by small openings.
+The mandibular canal runs obliquely downward and forward in the ramus, and then horizontally forward in the body, where it is placed under the alveoli, with small openings for nerves.
 On arriving at the incisor teeth, it turns back to communicate with the mental foramen, giving off two small canals which run to the cavities containing the incisor teeth.
 In the posterior two-thirds of the bone the canal is situated nearer the internal surface of the mandible; and in the anterior third, nearer its external surface.
 It contains the inferior alveolar vessels and nerve, from which branches are distributed to the teeth.